The-Open-Tech-Company/pass-passw-browser/README.md

 - **Copy**: One-click copy of 2FA codes for quick login
 - **Secure Storage**: All TOTP secrets are encrypted with your PIN code

+### Accessibility Features

+The extension includes comprehensive accessibility features to ensure inclusive use for all users:

+- **Epilepsy Mode**: Disables all animations and simplifies the interface to prevent seizures
+- **Font Size Control**: Adjustable font sizes (Small, Medium, Large, Extra Large) for better readability
+- **High Contrast Mode**: Enhanced contrast mode improves visibility for users with visual impairments
+- **Reduced Motion**: Respects system preferences and disables animations for users sensitive to motion
+- **Focus Indicators**: Always-visible focus indicators for keyboard navigation support
+- **ARIA Live Regions**: Dynamic content announcements for screen reader users
+- **Keyboard Navigation**: Full keyboard support for all interface elements
+- **Screen Reader Support**: Proper ARIA labels and roles for assistive technologies

+All accessibility settings can be configured in the extension settings under the "Accessibility" section.

 ## Security

 - All passwords are encrypted using AES-GCM 256-bit